erecord/career-progression-backend/README.md

 # Execute the script
 ./start.sh
 ```

-**If that does not work on windows please duplicate and rename the following files**
+2. Update the passwords in the newly created`./mysql/.env` and `./strapi/.env

+**Windows**
 1. `strapi/.env.example` copy and rename to `strapi/.env`
 2. `mysql/.env.example` copy and rename to `mysql/.env`
+3. Update the passwords in the newly created`./myswl/.env` and `./strapi/.env

-3. Run `docker-compose restart` in a terminal
+4. Run `docker-compose restart` in a terminal
-4. Visit `locahost:1337/admin` in a browser to access strapi
+5. Visit `locahost:1337/admin` in a browser to access strapi

 **Finished**